kristianlm/chicken-gochan/readme.md

 milliseconds.
 The message is the `(current-milliseconds)` value at the time of the tick (not when it was received).

+See `tests/worker-pool.scm` for an example of its use.

     [procedure] (go body ...)

 Starts and returns a new srfi-18 thread.
 Short for `(thread-start!